notyouritguru/aws-cli-gateway/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please reach out if you'd like to contribute to this project.

 ## Future Features/Ideas